lart-bangor/research-assistant/docs/source/users/configuration.rst

       :width: 200
       :alt: Screenshot of completing the L'ART Research Client menu

-      Figure 9 - Open the sidebar to enter settings
+      Open the sidebar to enter settings

 Remember to click :guilabel:`Save changes` and restart the app in order for the changes you make to take effect.